 Just like your old debit card, you can call our toll free Card Self-Service IVR at (800) 992-3808 anytime to activate and set a PIN for your new custom debit card.

 Can I change the image on my 1st Debit Design card?

 Yes, you can change the image on your card as often as you like.
-A $10 fee will be assessed to the account associated with the card each time it’s customized.
+A $10 fee will be assessed to the account associated with the card each time it is customized after your first personalization.